afspeirs/speirs.dev/src/templates/pages/projects/pokedex-me.md

 ---
 title: PokedexMe
+date: 2020-06-24
-description: A PWA made with Gatsby and Material-UI that displays information about different Pokemon
+description: A PWA made with Gatsby and Material-UI to display information about Pokemon
 github: pokedex-me
 link: pokedexme.speirs.dev
 ---